Skip to content

 Why This Happens

 NativeWind bridges Tailwind CSS and React Native.
-It compiles Tailwind utilities into React Native StyleSheet objects at build time:
+It compiles Tailwind utilities into React Native StyleSheet objects at build time, so the runtime cost is roughly the same as writing the StyleSheet by hand.
+The setup is the part where things go wrong.

 Fix 1: Setup NativeWind v4 with Expo